GPs are starting to send real-time claims

 Towards the end of the year GP practices sent significantly more medical aid claims while patients were still at the practice (we refer to this as ‘ real-time claims ‘), with a peak in October.
 The reason for this spike seems to be financial.
 Most patients’ medical savings accounts (MSA) start running out in the last quarter of the year, meaning that more patients become personally liable for settling their accounts.
 Accordingly, practices’ collection efforts increase on a comparative scale.

-Why real-time claims reduces the risk of potential bad debt
+Why real-time claims reduce the risk of potential bad debt

 It’s logical to assume that practices want to find ways of managing this increased risk of potential bad debt.
 We believe that implementing the real-time claims behaviour is one way of avoiding this risk and more practices are realising this.
 A medical aid claim sent while the patient is still in the practice results in an immediate response from the medical aid, detailing what will be covered and how much must be settled by the patient.
 With this information, practices are informing patients before they leave the rooms of any possible liable amounts – because the sooner a patient is informed of any possible liable amount, the more likely they are to pay.